 I talk with so many people who are disheartened by corporate life.
 When I read Glassdoor reviews, I’m struck by the similarities of the complaints.
 While we talk frequently about millennials and whether they have different expectations for their work life than prior generations, I hear the same discontent from people of other generations who may be getting closer to the end of their career or are right in the middle of their working life.
 These more seasoned professionals comment that the corporate world is “sucking the life out of them,” and they wonder whether they can keep going until retirement.
 And this sentiment is certainly not limited to the corporate atmosphere.
 For those who work in physically demanding jobs, the feelings are the same and are compounded by the physical toll that this work takes on their bodies.

 Burnout is real and common in the workplace today.
 That’s why a faith community within the walls of the company can have a tremendous impact.
 Employees are longing for something positive, encouraging and uplifting in their work environment.
-When we announced the formation of a Christian employee resource group at my company, the response was incredible.
+When we announced the formation of a faith-based employee resource group at my company, the response was incredible.
 Within a couple of months, hundreds of employees had joined the group.
-Employees were posting Bible scriptures daily on an internal company social media site.
-There was a demand for local Bible study groups to form, and suddenly over 100 employees had joined studies that met during lunch.
+Employees were posting encouraging messages daily on an internal company social media site.
+There was a demand for local small groups to form, and suddenly over 100 employees had joined studies that met during lunch.

-The group provided people with a new sense of community at work and a place where they could find God’s peace and strength in the midst of daily challenges.
-It also introduced employees to the idea that God has a purpose for work and that, as Colossians says, “whatever you do, work at it with all your heart, as working for the Lord.”
-Colossians 3:23.
+The group provided people with a new sense of community at work and a place where they could find peace and strength in the midst of daily challenges.
 This change in mindset truly transforms an employee’s perspective on their job, their company and their future.
-When we look at each working day as an opportunity to glorify Him, rather than ourselves, we develop a humble character of service.
-When we open our eyes to search for the purpose God has for our career, we develop wisdom and discernment.
-When we commit to obediently do the will of God in our jobs, we find the meaning and fulfillment that has been lacking.
+When employees look at each working day as an opportunity to be a servant to their colleagues and show care and compassion for those they work with, the organization can become new.
+They can find the meaning and fulfillment that has been lacking in their career.